Metalsmith, birth worker, knitter and artist. This is where I get to talk about the reality and all that.

 ShopEmerging soon... find us on Etsy

-I do some birth work when I’m not in the art studio.
-Below The Line Birth Services – birth and postpartum doula support in Los Angeles.
-I specialize in compassionate and professional support of non-traditional families and schedules, artists, folks who work in the entertainment and music industries.
+I’m a full spectrum doula when I’m not in the art studio.
+Below The Line Birth Services – doula support in Los Angeles.
+I specialize in compassionate and professional support of non-traditional families and schedules, artists, and folks who work in the entertainment and music industries.
 My practice is inclusive of traditional, LGBT, poly, surrogate parents, adoptive parents, birth parents, and single parents.
-Because the last thing you need when you are having a baby is judgment about your life choices.
+Because the last thing you need during a major transition is judgment about your life choices.

 Copyright.
 Respect it.All works of art, jewelry and photographs within this website are protected under U.S. copyright laws and international conventions.
 No portion of the artists' works or statements may be duplicated, downloaded, reproduced or altered in any way without prior permission.